-The project being assessed is a mixed use development that will lead to the provision of 247 one and two bedroom flats (use class C3), a hotel (225 bedrooms), office (4,368 sq.m) and retail outlets.
-The development is located approximately 1.67km from the Solent and Southampton Water Special Protection Area (SPA)/Ramsar site, 2.68km from the Solent Maritime SAC and approximately 5km from the New Forest Special Area of Conservation (SAC)/SPA/Ramsar site.
+The project being assessed is a mixed use development that will lead to the provision of 519 new homes, commercial uses and bar/cafés.
+The development is located approximately 1.1km from the Solent and Southampton Water Special Protection Area (SPA)/Ramsar site, 3.25km from the Solent Maritime SAC and approximately 4.7km from the New Forest Special Area of Conservation (SAC)/SPA/Ramsar site.

-The site currently contains three office buildings with retail units, car parking and landscaped areas.
+The site previously contained a shopping centre and multi-storey car park however, these were demolished earlier in 2018.
 It is located a significant distance from the European sites and as such construction stage impacts will not occur.
 Concern has been raised however, that the proposed development, in-combination with other residential developments across south Hampshire, could result in recreational disturbance to the features of interest of the New Forest SPA/Ramsar site and the Solent and Southampton Water SPA/Ramsar site, and also the release of additional nitrogen and phosphorous, via waste water, which could affect the features of the Solent Maritime SAC and the Solent and Southampton Water SPA/Ramsar site.